• Skip to Content

 4. The meeting proceeds with the student presenting research progress and any other relevant information related to meeting individual development plans and progress toward graduation.

 5. Following completion of the student presentation, the committee chair will lead a discussion that summarizes the committee’s views on student progress and recommendations for continued success and timely completion.
-Specific points in the committee’s “Annual Thesis Committee Meeting Form” (Appendix IV) will also be discussed and the form will be completed by the chair and signed by all committee members before the end of the meeting.
+Specific points in the committee’s “Annual Thesis Committee Meeting Form” (Appendix IV) will also be discussed, and the form will be completed by the chair and signed by all committee members before the end of the meeting.
 The student will retain a copy of the form and return a copy to the Program Academic Manager.

-6. The meeting concludes with the thesis adviser stepping out the room, allowing for a private discussion between the student and all other committee members.
+6. The meeting concludes with the thesis adviser stepping out of the room, allowing for a private discussion between the student and all other committee members.

 Individual Development Plans